ahmadiehsan/personal_docs/docs/software/algorithms/strategies/backtracking.md

 ## Use Cases

+=== "When to Use"

+    Problems suitable for backtracking usually fit the **"decision tree model"**, which can be described using a tree structure, where each node represents a decision, and each path represents a sequence of decisions.

     Backtracking algorithms can be used to solve many search problems, constraint satisfaction problems, and combinatorial optimization problems.

 === "Search"